 The study of Live Art has tended to rely disproportionately on Euro-American texts and discussions.
 The ICA Podcast makes a critical intervention into this status quo: a platform for South African artists to speak to their work, in their own words.

 Sikhumbuzo Makandula, Zizimase, 2019.
 Photo by Xolani Tulumani.

-Series 1 features in-depth interviews with acclaimed artists and curators, including: fashion designer and artist Lesiba Mabitsela, performance artist and activist Chuma Sopotela, visual artist and academic Meghna Singh, curator Khanyisile Mbongwa, performance artist and photographer Dean Hutton, visual and performance artist Sikhumbuzo Makandula, and curator Nkule Mabaso.
+The first season features in-depth interviews with acclaimed artists and curators, including: fashion designer and artist Lesiba Mabitsela, performance artist and activist Chuma Sopotela, visual artist and academic Meghna Singh, curator Khanyisile Mbongwa, performance artist and photographer Dean Hutton, visual and performance artist Sikhumbuzo Makandula, and curator Nkule Mabaso.